asma-abu/Milestone-Project-1/README.md

 The resume page features an interactive Nav bar which collapses into a Menu button on smaller screens.
 It then goes on to present a timeline of the career history of the Proffessional.
 The page ends with a responsive footer which features contact details, Social Media links, an about me Section and quick links to navigate around the website.

 #### Portfolio page

+The portfolio page features an interactive Nav bar which collapses into a Menu button on smaller screens.
+The portfolio page features all the projects which link to a guthub repository for clients to explore further.
+The page ends with a responsive footer which features contact details, Social Media links, an about me Section and quick links to navigate around the website.

 ### Features Left to Implement